RequirementEngineering/ch-re-JorgeLozoya169868/SRS_Store.md

 **Interviewer:** You want your customer to see prices from their store through an electronic tablet or want a website where you show all your prices?

-**Owner:** I prefer that they come to my store and can look for prices from here
+**Owner:** Oh, I prefer that they come to my store and can look for prices from here

 **Interviewer:** So, the products will be shown on the screen with their price, right?